-Such was Mehmood’s impact on the Hindi film scene that at the peak of his career in the late 60s and early 70s, leading heroes of Bollywood began refusing to work with him as they were afraid of being overshadowed.
-Perhaps there was some truth behind this – Gumnaam (1965), for all its fine ensemble cast, is primarily remembered for Mehmood and his signature song – Hum Kaale Hain To Kya Hua Dilwale Hain; Pyar Kiye Jaa (1966) immediately has one thinking of Mehmood the wannabe filmmaker’s hilarious narration to father Om Prakash; Humjoli (1970) instantly brings to mind Mehmood’s triple role – a take off on Prithviraj, Raj and Randhir Kapoor rather than the jumping jack antics of Jeteendra and Leena Chandavarkar.
+Such was Mehmood’s impact on the Hindi film scene that at the peak of his career in the late 1960s and early ’70s, leading heroes of Bollywood began refusing to work with him as they were afraid of being overshadowed.
+Perhaps there was some truth behind this – Gumnaam (1965), for all its fine ensemble cast, is primarily remembered for Mehmood’s comedy and his signature song – Hum Kaale Hain To Kya Hua Dilwale Hain; Pyar Kiye Jaa (1966) immediately has one thinking of Mehmood the wannabe filmmaker’s hilarious narration of his ‘film story’ to father Om Prakash; Humjoli (1970) instantly brings to mind Mehmood’s triple role – a take off on three generations of Indian cinema’s first family, the Kapoors.
+His mimicry of Prithviraj, Raj and Randhir Kapoor is superb and easily overshadowed the jumping jack antics of Jeteendra and Leena Chandavarkar, the lead pair.

 Born on September 29, 1932, the son of comedian Mumtaz Ali, a film and stage actor-cum-dancer, and brother of dancer actress Minoo Mumtaz, Mehmood was a born comic.
 His mother once caught him at a railway station, attempting to run away from home, when he was still a child.
 When she angrily reminded him that even his clothes had been bought by his father, Mehmood quickly began to drop his clothes at the station itself!